CHOOSING THE RIGHT AUTOMOTIVE PAINT SUIT

 Dexterity: The suit needs to provide the worker with the dexterity to apply the automotive paint appropriately.
 Fine adjustments are needed when using automotive paint to ensure that the finished product meets the expectations of the consumer.
 The suit needs to provide enough dexterity for this to happen.

 Breathability: The suit should also provide adequate ventilation.
 Many of these protective suits are heavy.
 As a result, people can quickly overheat while wearing them.
 To prevent this from happening, the suit still needs to be breathable.
-This will prevent workers from getting fatigued and dehydrated.
+This will prevent workers from becoming fatigued and dehydrated.

 Finding a Protective Paint Suit

 Vapor Escape: Those looking for a suit need to make sure that it allows vapors to escape from the suit.
 Sometimes, the suits are so thick that they trap vapors inside of the suit.
 This can cause the person to overheat and might even trap dangerous fumes that enter the suit.
-Find a suit that allows these vapors to escape.

-Resistance Testing: Finally, it is also important to find a suit that has passed all of the required resistance testing.
+Resistance Testing: Finally, it is also important to find a suit that has passed all required resistance testing.
 Automotive paint suits should be tested against a variety of chemicals including motor oil, mineral oil, bleach, hydraulic jack oil, isocyanate-based paint hardener, and even blood.
 These are all potentially dangerous liquids and the suit should protect the wearer against all of them.

 Tear Resistant: The suit needs to be resistant to tears.
-Often, suits are made with elastic bands that will help the suit bend without tearing.
+Often, suits are made with elastic bands that help the suit bend without tearing.

 Minimizing Seams: One of the most common locations that the suits will tear is at the seams.
 The fewer the seams, the less likely the suit will be to tear.

 The durability of the suit should not be overlooked.
 If the suit starts to degrade while the chemicals are still in use, any protection offered by the suit is lost.
 This exposes the wearer to potentially toxic chemicals.
-Make sure to find the right paint suit with the proper protection and comfort factors.

 Protect Yourself with the Right Disposable Paint Suit